directvt/vtm/doc/architecture.md

 ## DirectVT mode

-In DirectVT mode, the client side receives the event stream and renders directly in binary form (with platform endianness correction), avoiding any expensive parsing and cross-platform issues.
+In DirectVT mode, the client side receives the event stream, and renders itself directly in a binary endianness-aware form, avoiding any expensive parsing and cross-platform issues.

 ## ANSI/VT mode